Introduction

 fitted_model_glm$omission_rate

-In both models, the omission error rate used to calculate the thresholds was 5%.
-This means that when the predictions are binarized, approximately 5% of the presence records used to calibrate the models will fall into cells classified as unsuitable.
+In both models, a 10% omission error rate was used to calculate the thresholds.
+This means that when predictions are binarized, approximately 10% of the presence records used in model calibration will fall into areas classified as unsuitable.

 #For maxnet